STUDENTS: Grow your English this Summer

 Educators interested in teaching, counseling, coaching and supporting in SAILL should apply through the OASIS bulletin below.
 Reach out to Program Administrator Lauren Ponti for more information, pontil@sfusd.edu

-SAILL Year 1 Curriculum
+SAILL Curriculum

 We have developed an interdisciplinary curriculum grounded in the belief that our multilingual newcomer students are uniquely empowered to translate the assets and needs of their communities to outside stakeholders looking to support.
 With this in mind we focused on developing our students' skills to become historians, data analysts, digital artists, and activists through an interdisciplinary project that asks students to present their learning on the historical and current context of education for English Language Learners through summarizing, graphing, and programming in order to support their own recommendations for how to better support newcomer students at our schools in SFUSD.
+An overview of SAILL with links to the curriculum and resources we have developed can be found on this SAILL resource overview page.

-This page was last updated on February 27, 2024
+This page was last updated on May 29, 2024